What I Wish I’d Known Before Getting a Divorce

 Try to have a good relationship with your ex

 “Keep in mind that your kids are not involved in the demise of the relationship, they are always the mother and fathers’ children no matter what,” says Stephanie M. “Keeping the children out of the parents’ relationship is an effort that needs to be both parents’ priority.
 This is something that should be addressed before the children are told about the change that’s about to happen in their lives.”
-Here are the best ways to break the news gently to your kids.

 Your actions will impact your children